Slaughter16/Proxmox-IT-Cybersecurity-Homelab/README.md

 ---

-> 💡 This lab project is part of my journey in transitioning from academic training (Bachelor’s in Cybersecurity + CCNA) to real-world IT and cybersecurity operations.
+> 💡 This lab project is part of my journey in transitioning to real-world IT and cybersecurity operations.

 📌 [Connect with me on LinkedIn](www.linkedin.com/in/john-slaughter-08a872262)
 📁 [Project repo on GitHub](https://github.com/yourusername/Proxmox-Cybersecurity-Homelab)